Making a release#

 Actually making the release#

-3. Click “Choose a tag” and type the version of the tag you want to release, such as 1.9.6
+3. Open the “Choose a tag” dropdown and type the version of the tag you want to release, such as 1.9.6.

 After making a release#